 Double of the II Class (1955 Calendar): July 2

-Each year the Universal Church celebrates the Feast of the Visitation of the Blessed Virgin Mary and recalls Mary's visit to her cousin Elizabeth.
+Each year, the Universal Church celebrates the Feast of the Visitation of the Blessed Virgin Mary and recalls Mary's visit to her cousin, St. Elizabeth.
 The event is recorded in Luke 1:39-57.
-Feeling the presence of his Savior, John leaped within the womb of his mother Elizabeth upon Mary's arrival; John was then filled with the grace of God.
+Feeling the presence of his Savior, John the Baptist leaped within the womb of his mother, St. Elizabeth, upon Mary's arrival; John was then filled with the grace of God.
+It was at that moment that St. John was cleansed of original sin.

-The Feast of Visitation was first commemorated in the beginning of the 13th century, when St. Bonaventure recommended it, and the Franciscan chapter adopted it.
-The Franciscan breviary spread it to many churches, but it was only universally adopted in the 14th century, when Pope Urban VI extended it.
+The Feast of Visitation was first commemorated at the beginning of the 13th century, when St. Bonaventure recommended it, and the Franciscan chapter adopted it.
+The Franciscan breviary spread it to many churches, but it was only universally adopted in the 14th century when Pope Urban VI extended it.
+In 1389, Pope Urban VI placed the feast on the universal calendar to beseech the Most Blessed Virgin to intercede for an end to the Great Schism.
+The Feast was raised to the rank of a Double of the Second Class in 1604 by Pope Clement VIII.

 Both St. Elizabeth and St. Zachary’s feast days are on November 5th.